Sexual Health A-Z: Everything You Need To Know

 A mass of tissue formed in the ovary after ovulation, which secretes progesterone and finally will collapse if the egg is not fertilised.
 This is normal and occurs after every ovulation cycle.

 An inflammation of the bladder, usually caused by a bladder infection and tbh, it's a baddie.
-Think needing to pee ALOT, pain when you do, and a pain in your lower abdomen.
+Think needing to pee A LOT, stinging pain when you do and aching pain in your lower abdomen.

 The membrane that lines the uterus and thickens in preparation for the implantation of a fertilised egg (embryo) and is shed during menstruation if an embryo is not implanted.